 Mandatory Travel Insurance:

 Must be pre-booked prior to departure.
 Camp out under the Antarctic skies.
-The camping group will be taken ashore via Zodiac after dinner and returned to the ship just before breakfast.
+Campers will be taken ashore via Zodiac after dinner and returned to the ship just before breakfast.
 A camp will be made on shore in a place where wildlife will not be disturbed.
-Special gear and field equipment will be provided.
-Tents, wind and waterproof bivouac bags, mattresses and polar sleeping bags provide comfort during the night.
-Campers must bring their personal warm and protective clothes.
+Special gear and field equipment will be provided: tents, wind and waterproof bivouac bags, mattresses, and polar sleeping bags provide comfort during the night.
 Experienced expedition guides will conduct the activity.
+One night of camping is the goal; occasionally additional nights are offered when conditions allow.
 Camping is subject to weather, local site, and environmental regulations.
 No previous experience is required.
 Please contact ExpeditionTrips for details.

 Space is limited; must be pre-booked prior to departure.
-Polar cruise kayaking is an amazing way to slip into the white and blue beauty of the quiet ocean around you.
-Kayaking excursions are limited to 14 passengers.
-Kayaking groups will be accompanied by two guides, one leading in a kayak and one trailing nearby in a Zodiac.
+Polar kayaking is an amazing way to slip into the white and blue beauty of the quiet ocean around you.
+Limited to 14 passengers, kayaking groups will be accompanied by two guides: one leading in a kayak and one trailing nearby in a Zodiac.
 Kayaking is subject to weather and prevailing ice conditions.
 Basic kayaking experience is required and physical fitness is essential.
 Single seat and double seat kayaks, neoprene wet suits, and life vests are provided.
 Space is limited; request at time of booking.
 Please contact ExpeditionTrips for details.

-PHOTOS: © Franco Banfi; © Dietmar Denger; © Sandra Petrowitz; © Richard Wadey
+PHOTOS: © Franco Banfi; © Dietmar Denger; © Sandra Petrowitz; © Richard Wadey, © Oceanwide Expeditions